technologiestiftung/challenge-datenmanagement-excel-tooling/xlsx/README.md

 - Replace all `[ä,ö,ü]` with `[ae,oe,ue]`
 - Make all lower case

-We used office script to convert the file `Gesamtübersicht von SenASGIVA Abteilung III.xlsx` to JSON.
+We used office script to convert the file `gesamtuebersicht-sample.xlsx` to JSON.

 ```ts
 interface TableData {